CorruptedBrainn/The-VALUE/README.md

 * Valuescript

   * I need to implement arrays / lists / data structures in Valuescript.
-  * I need to implement classes and other various functions.
   * I need a way to elegantly deal with Valuescript errors.
-  * I have no method to output all data types to the Valuescript Console.
   * I have no method to merge the console with IDLE.

 * Testing